deepfence/SecretScanner/README.md

 # Credits

-We have built upon the configuration file from [shhgit](https://github.com/eth0izzle/shhgit) project
+We have built upon the configuration file from [shhgit](https://github.com/eth0izzle/shhgit) project.

 # Disclaimer